machingclee/machingclee.github.io/static/media/246-in-app-notification.ad42704f.md

 ##### How Frontend Consume the Data?

-What store the data inside `state.inappNotification` of some slice.
+We store the data inside `state.inappNotification` of some slice.

 ```js
 ...